vmtk/vmtk/doc/joss-paper/paper.md

 seeds.
 Surface editing, mesh generation, and geometric characterization is largely automated, relying heavily on the centerline definitions calculated from segmented structures.
-User interaction is facilitated by a unique system of unix-inspired ``Pypes``.
+User interaction is facilitated by a unique system of unix-inspired ``pypes``.
 This interface allows for the composable creation and execution of entire analyses from simple terminal commands, providing a flexible framework for high-level coding, both from the user’s and from the developer’s point of view.

 ``VMTK`` is a mature package with an active development team and user community.
-It can be used via it's standalone interface, included as a Python or C++ library, or as an extension to the medical image processing platform 3D Slicer.
-It has received 41 citations in scientific publications since its first release in 2004.
+It can be used via its standalone interface, included as a Python or C++ library, or as an extension to the medical image processing platform 3D Slicer [@Kikinis2014].
+It has received over 400 citations in scientific publications since its first release in 2004 [@RN83].
 The library relies upon two major open source frameworks for building highly performant and well validated image analysis algorithms and
 visualizations: the Visualization Toolkit (``VTK``) and the Insight Segmentation and Registration Toolkit (``ITK``).
 Thorough tutorials and